dkzanz1/portfolio2023/src/MyJourney.md

 ## Embracing Modern Tools

- My decision to focus on the MERN stack and a modern styling approach like Tailwind CSS is a strategic move that aligns with professional industry standards and to help progress quicker.
+ My decision to focus on the MERN stack and a modern styling approach like Tailwind CSS is a strategic move that aligns with professional industry standards and to help progress quicker.however recently when i tried to i nstall tailwind.css into project it did not meet with the parameters of my project.I base it on css modules but will use it in one of my new projects.

-It's a step toward becoming a more efficient and hirable developer.
+It's a step toward becoming a more efficient and a possible hirable developer.I want to make my self worthy but my ultimate goal is to this for a living and an income.

 ## Turning Experience into an Advantage